qm210/elixir_wordgame/README.md

 ### Postponed
 * Ecto Integration (Database and Schemas)
 * Live Components and functional components
+* exact differences PubSub / GenServer / LiveView
+  * LiveView _is_ a GenServer
 * Identifying a certain client?
 (I guess it would need to store a ID in its sessionStorage)

 ## General stuff